thautwarm/Site-32/src/PL/paper-reading-LHKP.rst

-This kind of instantiation could be implemented through the static resolution/static duck typing, which is provided by F# language and enable us to use almost full-featured typeclasses and higher kinded types.
+This kind of instantiation could be implemented through the static resolution/static duck typing, which is provided by F# language and enable us to use almost full-featured type classes and higher kinded types.

-This technique would be introduced in this artivle: `更高更妙的F# <./HKT-typeclass-FSharp.html>`_.
+This technique would be introduced in this artivle: `更高更妙的F# <./HKT-type class-FSharp.html>`_.

 For OCaml alternatives, check `modular implicits <http://tycon.github.io/modular-implicits.html>`_ .